 - salt and freshly ground black pepper

-Heat 30g of butter in a large frying pan over high heat until foaming.
+Melt 30g of butter in a large frying pan over high heat until it starts to foam.

 Remove the steaks onto a plate and set aside.

-Add in the onions and a pinch of salt and cook until the onions are soft and begin to go golden.
+Add the onions and a pinch of salt, cooking them until they soften and start to turn golden.

-Then, add the mushrooms and cook before adding the tomato puree and flour, and cook for a couple of minutes, stirring all the while - a wooden spoon is good for this. 😉
+Next, add the mushrooms and cook them before mixing in the tomato puree and flour.
+Continue cooking for a couple of minutes, stirring constantly.

-Gradually add the beef stock, then stir in the Worcester sauce and black pepper.
+Gradually add the beef stock, then stir in the Worcestershire sauce and black pepper.

-Bring to a simmer and cook until the liquid has reduced - about 5 minutes.
+Bring to a simmer and cook until the liquid has reduced.

 Now return the steak patties to the pan.
-Cover, and simmer over medium-low heat until cooked through - about 15 minutes.
+Cover and simmer over medium-low heat until cooked.

 Have a taste and season the gravy with cracked black pepper.

-Remove the steaks onto your serving plate and serve topped with the gravy and mashed potatoes.
+Remove the steaks onto your serving plate and serve them topped with the gravy and mashed potatoes.

 What to serve with Salisbury steak?